Vitamin D Deficiency and Risk of Dementia

 After adjustment for age, race, gender, body mass index, and education, vitamin D deficiency is associated with an increased risk of 130 percent of all causes of dementia, 15 percent increased risk for Alzheimer's and a 100 percent increased risk of stroke.

-Vitamin D Deficiency and Risk of Dementia Is original article written, if you find that Vitamin D Deficiency and Risk of Dementia is violating DMCA please don't hesistate to contact me https://the-healtharticles.blogspot.com/2013/10/vitamin-d-deficiency-and-risk-of-dementia.html, and Thank For Visit Health Articles Blog.
+Vitamin D Deficiency and Risk of Dementia Is original article written, if you find that Vitamin D Deficiency and Risk of Dementia is violating DMCA please don't hesistate to contact me http://the-healtharticles.blogspot.com/2013/10/vitamin-d-deficiency-and-risk-of-dementia.html, and Thank For Visit Health Articles Blog.

 No comments: